 The first two points don’t require a written, formal contract.
 A formal contract facilitates what is needed – thorough discussion and agreement.
 The third point can be covered well in a clear email.
 Lawyers tend to pitch other reasons for formal contracts, e.g., the ability to enforce the contract.
 That’s rarely a factor unless the relationship breaks down through a lack of communication or where one of the parties is slippery, in which case a formal contract becomes tough to enforce anyway.
 Slippery parties are tough business partners.
 Some lie, finagle and litigate for fun – there’s that certain type of person with whom the contract won’t help anyway, they will just ignore it.
 That’s much more common in small business world than public company world, although it’s a very real thing.
 In other words, with almost every person/company you’d want to get into business with, lawsuits only come up when the relationship was not handled properly and, in that case, a formal, written contract doesn’t prevent the problems.
 Frankly, a formal contract may hinder resolution of the underlying issues because the business people rely on the contract and throw things back over to the lawyers when they actually don’t have a legal problem, they have a relationship problem.
 In the absence of a formal contract, lawyers would basically force their clients to work things out because you don’t generally want to go into litigation without a formal contract, i.e., a formal contract encourages litigation as much, or more, than it prevents it, IMO).

 Whether you need to create a business contract or you are reviewing one you have been asked to sign, I can help.
 Understanding your rights and obligations is one step in the contract process.
 The other is understanding how to best approach the relationship to achieve what you want.
 My experience launching companies, managing people and working with startup founders offers a unique and broad perspective on contract law and the relationships aspects of business.
-Call me at 512.888.9860 to talk about your unique situation.
+Get in touch with me and let’s talk about your unique situation.

 Author: Brett Cenkus